Top 15 Cisco Viptela SD-WAN Interview Questions and Answers

 4. What are vSmart controllers?

 vSmart Controllers form the central part of the solution which establishes policies and connections between branches of the SD-WAN.
-The central policy engine of Cisco vSmart Controllers offers policies that can be used to alter routing information, access control, segmentation, access control as well as extranets and chaining services.
+The central policy engine of Cisco vSmart Controllers offers policies that can be used to alter routing information, access control, segmentation as well as extranets and chaining services.

 5. What are vBond orchetrators?